coastalwhite/intro-power-analysis/src/intro.md

 _scope_.
 [ChipWhisperer] goes further than a playground and can be used in real world environments, which makes an ideal framework to learn power analysis with.
-Partially because scopes can also be connected to other unrelated microprocesors in order to do power measurements on those.
+Partially because scopes can also be connected to other unrelated microprocessors in order to do power measurements on those.

 ## Errors and contributing

 This walkthrough along with all the content made for it can be found on [GitHub](https://github.com/coastalwhite/intro-power-analysis).
-If you find any errors or feel like something is unclear/left untouched, don't hesitate to create an issue or pull request on the page there.
+If you find any errors or feel like something is unclear/left untouched, don't hesitate to create an issue or pull-request on the page there.

 [Python]: https://en.wikipedia.org/wiki/Python_(programming_language)
 [C]: https://en.wikipedia.org/wiki/Python_(programming_language)